 Joint symptoms may include:

 Exams and Tests

 There is no test that can determine for sure whether you have RA.
-Most patients with RA will have some abnormal test results, although for some patients, all tests will be normal.
+Most people with RA will have some abnormal test results.
+However, some people will have normal results for all tests.

 Other tests that may be done include: